meower-media-co/RFC/RFC-1-Clients.md

     Again the WebSocket provides this to you.
 - Do not grab the post IDs.
     You instead should use `?autoget` to grab the posts automatically.
-- There must be a cooldown when posting/messaging
-	For futureproofing, when posting it should be 5 seconds.
-(THIS IS ONLY FOR THE NEW HOME, NOT CURRENT MEOWER.)

-  	messaging (Posting as of right now) should be 1 second

 ### Vulnerabilities